scottCarpenter89/OpenMat/src/main/resources/curriculum/iii-data-persistence/12-data-persistence.md

 # Data Access in Spring

-### *Note: for the next few lessons, we will not run our application.
-This is to allow for a full set of instruction before seeing the end results.*
+### *Note: we will not run our application until then end of the next lesson.
+There is a bit of work for us to do before we can actually see results.*

 ---
-### This lesson will be a contiuation of:
+### This lesson is a continuation of:
 ## FEA-6: As a user, I can view, edit, and delete information about myself.

 ### And will introduce, as part of this lesson: